* Crude oil pops up after five weeks of decline

 * OPEC to consider options at July meeting in Russia

 * Coming up: U.S. API inventory data at 4:30 p.m.
-EDT (Adds comments, latest price move, details, changes dateline to NEW YORK, previous LONDON)
+EDT (Adds comments, latest dollar, price move)

-NEW YORK, June 27 (Reuters) - Oil prices rose about 2 percent on Tuesday and hit a one-week high, boosted by a weaker dollar, short covering and expectations that crude inventories in the United States may decline for the third consecutive week.
+NEW YORK, June 27 (Reuters) - Oil prices rose nearly 2 percent and hit a one-week high on Tuesday, boosted by a weaker dollar, short covering and expectations that crude inventories in the United States may decline for a third consecutive week.

-It was the fourth straight session of gains for oil, which also got some support after the chief executive of U.S. shale oil producer Pioneer Natural Resources Co said Saudi Arabia likely will move to boost oil prices to prop its own national finances.
+It was the fourth straight session of gains for oil, which also got some support after the chief executive of U.S. shale oil producer Pioneer Natural Resources Co said Saudi Arabia likely will move to boost oil prices to prop up its finances.

 With the end of the quarter approaching, brokers said investors were covering short positions.

-The dollar fell ahead of a speech by U.S. Federal Reserve Chair Janet Yellen in London.
+The dollar fell more than 1 percent against a basket of currencies after a speech by U.S. Federal Reserve Chair Janet Yellen in London.

 Commerzbank said in a research note that long positions in Brent on ICE are "at their lowest level in a year and a half," while short positions "have soared to a new record high, having increased more than four-fold since the beginning of the year."